 Dance Studio Etiquette

 Go Jewellery-free.
 Obtrusive jewellery is potentially dangerous to you and others.
-If you continuously wear jewellery to class you will be asked to leave the studio.

 Hair should be in a bun.
 Please keep your hair off your face and neck.
 Loose hair can be distracting for the teacher/choreographer, get in the eyes and cause problems for jumps and turns.

 Please adhere to uniform guidelines for classes.
 The dress code allows the teacher to see your physical movements and make the proper corrections.
-Being properly dressed shows the teacher you are serious about your artform.
+Being properly dressed shows the teacher you are serious about your art-form.
 You will feel more confident and dance better when properly dressed for class.
 We especially do not want to see big hoodies in class if they are not our official BDA ones, which should only be worn for the warm up/if it’s cold.

 Bring Water.
 Please bring a water bottle to lessons.
 It is good to drink water before and after class ends.
 The teacher will give students the opportunity to drink when appropriate during the lesson.

 Listen and Be Quiet.
 Listen while the dance teacher is talking.
 That means no talking while they’re talking.
 Not even quietly to your neighbour.

 No Phones.
 Stow away the mobile phone if inside the studio or leave phones outside of the studio.
 Turn off—don’t just silence—your mobile phone.
 Putting it on vibrate can still make distracting noise.

 Observe Your Classmates.
 When split into groups you should be watching and learning from other dancers in the room and practicing at the side.
 It is a sign of a good student if they are keen to watch, learn from and encourage their friends.

 Be Ready to Dance.
 Pay attention at all times, especially when waiting for your turn.
 You should not be slouching or leaning on walls, and you should not sit down unless you’re asked to or you are on a break.